 Total 6 marks Instrumental/vocal DJ Production via technology 5 The music will make a substantial range of technical demands; the performance will demonstrate command of the chosen resources.
 The equivalent to instrumental/vocal grade four. two basic skills two intermediate skills one advanced skill one additional sound source.
 There will be effective use of variety of texture and dynamics plus greater complexity of rhythm within one or more tracks.
 Includes at least two of the following: vocal instrumental synthesised/midi.
-4 The music will make a moderate range of technical demands; the performance will demonstrate clear competence in the control of the chosen resources.
+4 The music will make a moderate range of technical demands; the performance w demonstrate clear competence in the control of the chosen resources.
 The equivalent to instrumental/vocal grade three. two basic skills one intermediate skill one advanced skill one additional sound source.
 There will be moderately effective use of variety of texture and dynamics plus some rhythmic variety within the tracks.
 Includes at least two of the following: vocal instrumental synthesised/midi.
 3 The music will make a narrower range of technical demands while the performance will still demonstrate a degree of command of the chosen resources.
 The equivalent to instrumental/vocal grade two. two basic skills one intermediate skill one additional sound source.
 There will be at least two changes in texture and dynamics plus some rhythmic variety within the tracks.
 Includes at least two of the following: vocal instrumental synthesised/midi.

-Total 6 marks Instrumental/vocal רם Production via technology 2 The music will make sor and command of the che me demands within a more limited osen resources. range of technical expertise The equivalent to instrumental/vocal grade one. two basic skills one additional sound source.
+Total 6 marks Instrumental/vocal DJ Production via technology 2 The music will make sor and command of the cho ne demands within a more limited osen resources. range of technical expertise The equivalent to instrumental/vocal grade one. two basic skills one additional sound source.
 There will be straightforward rhythms and at least one noticeable change of texture and dynamic.
 Includes at least one of the following: vocal instrumental synthesised/midi.
-1 The music will make few chosen resources. v demands and be technically strai ghtforward in its use of the Below instrumental/ vocal grade one.
+1 The music will make few chosen resources. demands and be technically strai ghtforward in its use of the Below instrumental/ vocal grade one.
 One basic skill or one additional sound source.
 There will be similar timbres across the tracks, straightforward rhythms with no clear variety of texture and/or dynamics Includes at least one of the following: vocal instrumental synthesised/midi.
-0 No work submitted or we orthy of credit.
+0 No work submitted or wo orthy of credit.

-assessment grid
+ssessment grid

-J)/vocal

-ling D.

-(includi

-Instrumental
+DJ)/vocal as

+including D

+nstrumental (

-4.4.3.2
+4.4.3.2 h

-Marks Technical control (accuracy) Expression and interpretation Instrumental/vocal 6 Instrumental/vocal 6 15 Convincing Exceptional ability to Exceptional ability to Exceptional ability to Exceptional ability to 14 Clear demonstrate technical demonstrate technical demonstrate expression and demonstrate expression and 13 Just accuracy (pitch, rhythm, intonation) and fluency. accuracy (pitch, rhythm, tempo) and fluency. excellent and assured sense of style and attention to detail.
-At the top of the band, there At the top of the band, there Lack of attention to small Arrangement of selected tracks will be no discernible flaws, will be no discernible flaws, expressive details will result in demonstrates excellent demonstrates excellent with just minor inaccuracies with just minor inaccuracies a mark towards the lower end sensitivity towards the towards the lower end. towards the lower end. of this band. expressive and interpretative Lack of attention to small expressive details will result in a this host ine lower and of ulis dalia.
+lecnnical control (accuracy) nstrumental/vocal 6 Instrumental/vocal 8 15 Convincing E Exceptional ability to Exceptional ability to Exceptional ability to Exceptional ability to 14 Clear demonstrate technical demonstrate technical demonstrate expression and demonstrate expression and 13 Just accuracy (pitch, rhythm, intonation) and fluency. accuracy (pitch, rhythm, tempo) and fluency. excellent and assured sense sense of style and attention to detail. interpretation, with an excellent sense of style and attention to detail. + At the top of the band, there Lack of attention to small Arrangement of selected tracks will be no discernible flaws, will be no discernible flaws, expressive details will result in demonstrates excellent demonstrates excellent + with just minor inaccuracies with Just minor inaccuracies a mark towards the lower end sensitivity towards the towards the lower end. towards the lower end. ot this dang. expressive and interpretative demands of the music.
+Lack of attention to small expressive details will result in a mark towards the lower end of this band.